Tag Archives: 1951 Films

 And Agnes Moorehead as Parthy Hawks or the resident bitch provides delicious comedy, intended or unintended.

-Some are critical that the 1936 film version is superior and provides a grittier feel and I am conscious of that.
-I’ve never seen it but the 1951 version does have that Technicolor grandness.
+Some criticize the 1936 film version as superior and providing a grittier feel; I know that.
+Although I’ve never seen it, the 1951 version has that Technicolor grandness.

 Maybe I’ll check it out for a one-day comparison.

-For now, for a slice of southern flavored showboatin’ check out Show Boat (1951).
+For a slice of southern-flavored showboatin’, check out Show Boat (1951).
 With a summery flavor, dancing, and superior photography, it is a good old time.

 Oscar Nominations: Best Cinematography, Color, Best Music, Scoring of a Musical Picture